mmacdonald1/css-curriculum/README.md

 # Welcome to CSS!
 This is the curriculum I wrote for a custom css lecture I taught at Flatiron School.
 CSS and the endless rabbit hole of styling.
+Also use my [Style guide](https://github.com/mmacdonald1/Style-guide) where I summed up some visual design principles!

 ## Activities
 * Css-fundamentals- experiment with precedence and selectors